sagarbuddhic/questions/README.md

 ***Intersection Observer***

+The Intersection Observer API lets code register a callback function that is executed whenever an element they wish to monitor enters or exits another element (or the viewport), or when the amount by which the two intersect changes by a requested amount.

 ***Object Freeze***

 Freezing an object is equivalent to preventing extensions and then changing all existing properties' descriptors to configurable: false, writable: false.